sonalinajera/lab-book-server/README.md

 The server allows for new user sign up, and users to store their experiments and observations.

 ## Technology Stack
 This server-side app was made using the JavaScript, CSS 3, HTML 5.
-Alongside, this server user Node.js, Express.js and MySQL.
+Alongside, this server used Node.js, Express.js and Postgresql.

 ## Clone Set up (optional: not needed to run client side)